Read by Natasha. Proofread by Claire Deakin. Duration 19.57

-And then Bertie told all the pond life the story of how he had a lion as a pet.
-I stopped to listen because it sounded jolly interesting..
+Then Bertie told all the pond life the story of how he had a lion as a pet.
+I stopped to listen because it sounded jolly interesting.

-“Of course Ma’am.
+The queen gave the shopkeeper one of her stares, as if she meant his head to be chopped off.
+So he stuttered, “Of course Ma’am.
 I do so apologise.
 Right now we are out of camels.
 But we do have all sorts of interesting animals fresh in from Africa.
 For instance, we have handsome lion cub.
-And a lion is rather more royal than a camel if you don’t mind me saying so.”
+A lion is rather more royal than a camel if you don’t mind me saying so.”

-The Queen was about to say: “You silly little man!
-Lions are for statues, not pets” but Prince Bertie had already run over to the cub’s corner of the shop.
+The queen was about to say, “You silly little man!
+Lions are for statues, not pets,” but Prince Bertie had already run over to the cub’s corner of the shop.
 He was so small, fluffy and cute, and he also looked just a bit sad to be living in a box.
-He gave Berte a tiny little roar like:
+He gave Berte a tiny little roar.

 Bertie’s mother sometimes seemed a bit fierce, but she was a big softie really, and she thought that the lion cub looked very cute and harmless too.
 So she gave the shopkeeper a gold coin and they took the cub home to the palace.